World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, place, names

 Shy and introverted, theirs is an elusive civilization of words and glances.
 Not for them the pomp and roar of mamooks--wingbok fear to scare off the Grass Doe, their mother goddess, who they (naturally) conceive of as a still larger, still smarter, still more sensitive wingbok, with lush grass for fur--a shy goddess frightened of mortals' crudity, one to treat gently as a friend, not worship as a creator.

-They also have a male god, the Thunderbuck, all flash and roar, bringer of fertility and rain, but also of danger: lightning out on Tharn's great plains can be deadly, for there's no little shelter.
+They also have a male god, the Thunderbuck, all flash and roar, bringer of fertility and rain, but also of danger: lightning out on Tharn's great plains can be deadly, for there's little shelter.
 Wingbok ambivalence toward their Thunderbuck should be familiar to Terrans: it's remarkably like the stormy (oops) relations between humans and their own Thunderdad--whether you call him Allah, Jehovah, Indra, Zeus or Thor.

 But the shy Grass Doe, the wingboks' image of Tharn itself, is their first love.
 For thunder and rain are sometime things; but the grass goes on forever.